lsst-tstn/tstn-019/argocd.rst

   This file contains base information that will apply to all site specific configuration.
   May not be present in all applications.

+.. warning:: Any changes to the ``values.yaml`` will be seen by all sites at
+             once, so give careful thought to adjustments there.

 values-<site tag>.yaml
   This file contains site specific information for the configuration.
   It may override configuration provided in the ``values.yaml`` file.